mattdibi/eclipsecon-keyboard-talk/README.md

-# EclipseCON 2022 Keyboard Talk

-## 34 keys is all you need: an ergonomic keyboard journey
+# EclipseCON 2022 Talk: "_34 keys is all you need: an ergonomic keyboard journey_"

 ### Description